mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

 - `output_format` (Default value = `'auto'`)

-  - `'auto'` The most suitable format for representation of the label matrix is chosen automatically by estimating which representation requires less memory.
+  - `'auto'` The most suitable format for representation of the ground truth matrix is chosen automatically by estimating which representation requires less memory.
-  - `'dense'` Enforces that the label matrix is stored using a dense format.
+  - `'dense'` Enforces that the ground truth matrix is stored using a dense format.
-  - `'sparse'` Enforces that the label matrix is stored using a sparse format, if possible.
+  - `'sparse'` Enforces that the ground truth matrix is stored using a sparse format, if possible.
 Using a sparse format may reduce the memory footprint on some data sets.

 - `prediction_format` (Default value = `'auto'`)

-  - `'auto'` The most suitable format for the representation of predictions is chosen automatically based on the sparsity of the ground truth labels supplied for training.
+  - `'auto'` The most suitable format for the representation of predictions is chosen automatically based on the sparsity of the ground truth matrix supplied for training.
   - `'dense'` Enforces that predictions are stored using a dense format.
   - `'sparse'` Enforces that predictions are stored using a sparse format, if supported.
 Using a sparse format may reduce the memory footprint on some data sets.